wllclngn/montauk/README.md

 Quick Tips
 - Prefer machine‑share CPU (default).
 Press `i` to flip to per‑core if you want IRIX‑style numbers.
 - Want a gentler or stricter top‑proc alert?
-Set `LSM_TOPPROC_ALERT_FRAMES` (e.g., `2` for sensitive, `12` for sustained).
+Set `MONTAUK_TOPPROC_ALERT_FRAMES` (e.g., `2` for sensitive, `12` for sustained).
-- Avoid alt screen if you plan to copy/paste terminal contents: `LSM_ALT_SCREEN=0 ./build/lsm`.
+- Avoid alt screen if you plan to copy/paste terminal contents: `MONTAUK_ALT_SCREEN=0 ./build/montauk`.
 - Concurrency‑safe rendering is enabled by default by copying each snapshot at frame start.
-Disable for maximal throughput: `LSM_COPY_FRONT=0`.
+Disable for maximal throughput: `MONTAUK_COPY_FRONT=0`.